Postdoctoral Fellowship in Forensic Psychology

 General Overview

-The Washington Department of Social and Health Services Office of Forensic Mental Health Services sponsors a year-long fellowship in forensic psychology at Western State Hospital.
-The fellowship training program offers expertise in the area of forensic evaluation and assessment with an emphasis on preparing applicants for independent practice and board certification in forensic psychology.
-Forensic evaluators, and fellows under the direct supervision of a licensed psychologist, primarily provide pretrial evaluation services to inform local courts regarding a defendant’s capacity to proceed to trial and the defendant’s mental state at the time of the offense evaluations.
-Additionally, forensic evaluators participate in post-adjudication assessments of violence risk for individuals adjudicated as not guilty by reason of insanity.
+At OFMHS, forensic evaluators, and fellows under the direct supervision of a licensed psychologist, provide evaluation services to inform local courts regarding pretrial (for example, a defendant’s competency to proceed to trial, mental state at the time of the offense) and post-adjudication (for example, violence risk assessments for individuals adjudicated as not guilty by reason of insanity) matters.

 Our fellowship is approved as a qualifying program by the American Board of Forensic Psychology to offer a waiver of the five-year experience requirement for forensic board certification applicants (approval period 2023-2028).

-The Fellowship offers didactic training designed for our fellowship and internship students, but that is also open to the general learning community.
-A calendar of topics is below with respective televideo links:
+The fellowship offers didactic training designed for our fellowship and internship students, but that is also open to the general learning community.
+A calendar of topics is below with videoconferencing links: